 Don’t have a lot of time to plan a trip to Paris?
 Use this “cheat sheet,” which includes a mix of shopping, museums, restaurants and bars.

-It is not easy to pick ten things to eat, drink and see in my favorite city and as all cities do, Paris is constantly evolving.
-People ask me so often for my top picks, however, I decided to put together this easy-to-read list.
-If you’re able to make it to the following spots, your Paris vacation will include fabulous French food, fine art, natural wine, shopping and plenty of fresh air.
+It is not easy to pick ten things to eat, drink, and see in my favorite city, and as all cities do, Paris is constantly evolving.
+People ask me so often for my top picks, and while it can be a challenge to narrow it down, I’m excited to share a curated list of my favorites.
+If you’re able to make it to these spots, your Paris vacation will include fabulous French food, fine art, natural wine, shopping, and plenty of fresh air.
+And if you have the chance to experience Paris by Night, you’ll see the city’s magic come alive in a way that will make your visit truly unforgettable.

 Allard